NathanWailes/sens/1. Learn/Books/Ending Aging.md

   - adds a disclaimer for scientists that this book is meant for a general audience and is missing some detail that may make it seem flawed.
 #### Part One
 1. The Eureka Moment
-    - Aubrey describes the Big Idea that inspired this book (and how he came to it): that repairing the damage caused by metabolism would be a far easier way to fight aging than the prevailing approach of trying to modify metabolism to not create the damage in the first place.
+    - Aubrey describes the Big Idea that inspired this book: that repairing the damage caused by metabolism would be a far easier way to fight aging than the prevailing approach of trying to modify metabolism to not create the damage in the first place.
 2. Wake Up--Aging Kills!
     - Aubrey uses the number of deaths and years of debilitation caused by aging to argue that aging causes far more harm than any other source of harm,
     - he explains that he wrote the book to convince the public that it really is possible to dramatically increase lifespans within our lifetime,